symengine/SymEngine.jl/README.md

 ### Working with scalar variables

 #### Defining variables
-One can define variables in a few ways the following 3 examples are equivent.
+One can define variables in a few ways.
+The following 3 examples are equivent.
-Defining 2 variables `a`  and `b` with the names `a` and `b`.
+Defining 2 symbolic variables with the names `a` and `b`, and assigning them to julia variables with the same name.

 ``` julia
 julia> a=symbols(:a); b=symbols(:b)